What is a 401(k) plan?

 Employees have the flexibility to choose their contribution percentage and may contribute up to a maximum of $19,000 per year to their 401(k) account.
-401(k) contribution limits are higher for employees age 50 or older, who may make an additional catch-up contribution of $6,000.⁴
+401(k) contribution limits are higher for employees aged 50 or older, who may make an additional catch-up contribution of $6,000.⁴

 Types of investments in a 401(k)

 401(k) plans offer participants a wide range of mutual fund and similar investment choices through a carefully chosen investment lineup.
 Participants can choose investments based on their investment preferences and experience, time until retirement, and tolerance for risk.
 Participants who lack the time or knowledge to select individual investments can choose investment options that offer a professionally allocated mix of funds.
-“All-in-one” 401(k) investment options you’re most likely to see include:
+All-in-one 401(k) investment options you’re most likely to see include:

-- Target-date funds (TDFs), which automatically adjust an allocation to stocks, bonds, and cash over time based on the participant’s retirement date; and
+- target-date funds (TDFs), which automatically adjust an allocation to stocks, bonds, and cash over time based on the participant’s retirement date; and

-- Target-risk funds, which base an allocation to stocks, bonds, and cash on the participant’s risk tolerance.
+- target-risk funds, which base an allocation to stocks, bonds, and cash on the participant’s risk tolerance.

-Some plans offer a qualified default investment alternative, usually a TDF or target-risk fund, that becomes the participant’s investment option if they don’t select one on their own.
+Some plans offer a qualified default investment alternative, usually a TDF or target-risk fund, that becomes participants' investment option if they don’t select one on their own.
 Plans may also offer managed accounts, which carry higher costs but allow participants to benefit from a personalized portfolio and professional guidance by a qualified investment advisor.

 Why save in a 401(k)?

 Contributing to a 401(k) plan can help participants prepare for retirement.
 By participating in their company’s 401(k) plan, employees can take advantage of matching contributions from their employer, enjoy preferential tax treatment on both pretax and post-tax contributions, harness the power of compounding, and gain access to a wide range of investment options.
-Check this article for even more reasons to get started today.
+Check out this article for even more reasons to get started today.